-Did you know that How Do Oysters Make Pearls?
+Did you know How Do Oysters Make Pearls?
 If you don’t know then don’t worry because today we are going to discuss How Do Oysters Make Pearls?

 Oysters belong to a class of mollusks called Bivalvia because of their hinged double shells or valves.
-Oysters have a soft and sensitive body inside their hinged shells.
+Oysters have soft and sensitive bodies inside their hinged shells.
 When a grain of sand or grit gets inside the shell of an Oyster and reaches the soft body, it starts covering the grain with layers of a hard smooth substance called nacre.

 This is done to lessen the discomfort that the grain causes to the oyster’s delicate body.
 When it produces several layers of this material, a stunning white, silky spherical pearl is created.